Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

 ![Summary](../../Assets/Screenshots/Channels/Offers/Offers/Dependencies/DependenciesCreate.png "[Summary]")

-In the *Create offer* view, the notice *Information about dependencies are not available* is displayed in this tab.
+In the *Create offer* view, the notice *Information about dependencies is not available* is displayed in this tab.
 Dependencies are displayed only after saving.

 ## Edit offer